UMD: A Globally Connected University

 The credit you earn during this program will count as resident credit.
 Course counts towards full time status (12 credits) for Spring 2019 semester.

 This course is approved for the Sustainability Minor and may double count for major tech elective (check with your department), and triple count for "Internship-and Practicum.

 To view the program syllabus: SB18 Greece ENCE489G Syllabus Sustainability & Infrastructure IMG.pdf

-Students will be housed at a hotel (in double occupancy) in the Ampelokipoi area, and attend lectures/ workshops in conference setting rooms with audiovisual equipment and other IT support, either within the hotel settings or privately available conference center close by.
+Students will be housed at a hotel in downtown Athens, and attend lectures/ workshops in conference setting rooms with audiovisual equipment and other IT support, either within the hotel settings or alternative conference center location.

 Airport transfers, site and field visits transport will be arranged via public transport and bus rental.
 Most site visits are within short distance from this area.